 A leader in the field

 Mr Alex Day is internationally recognised for his research in cataract and refractive surgery.
 Alex was ranked no.2 globally by The Ophthalmologist as a Rising Star in 2017.
 He has published over 50 papers in peer reviewed medical journals.
 He was responsible for the concept and formation of the group behind the Femto assisted Cataract Trial (FACT).
 This is a £1.5 million NIHR funded multicentre randomised controlled trial of femtosecond laser assisted vs manual phacoemulsification cataract surgery.
 He was the lead author on the previous Royal College of Ophthalmologists National Ophthalmology Database publications on cataract surgery outcomes that provide national benchmarking standards for visual outcomes and complication rates.

 Alex is a member of many professional organisations including the European Society of Cataract and Refractive Surgery (ESCRS), The British Society for Refractive Surgery (BSRS) and the American Society of Cataract and Refractive Surgery (ASCRS).
 He is also a Liveryman of The Worshipful Company of Skinners’ and also The Worshipful Company of Spectacle Makers.

 Alex had his own LASIK performed by Professor Dan Reinstein at the London Vision Clinic in April 2018, and has eyesight 3 lines better than 20/20 (20/10) with N4 near vision each eye.

-Some highlights include completing the London Marathon and rowing at Molesey boat club.
-In his spare time Alex enjoys running, swimming and reading.
-He lives in central London.
+Some highlights include running the London Marathon and rowing at Molesey boat club.
+In his spare time Alex enjoys running, swimming, skiing and reading.
+He is also a competent offshore powerboat driver and holds RYA and international certification.
+Alex lives in central London.